 So what’s the solution?
-Must we let go off all the yummy things we’ve grown up eating?
-And does getting fit have to mean denying your cravings and eating only boring, bland food?
+Must we let go of all the yummy things we’ve grown up eating?
+And does getting fit have to mean denying your cravings and eating only boring bland food?

 The answer is NO!
-We don’t have to switch to crazy, alien sounding diets, and eat only boring, bland food. and And we certainly don’t have to deprive ourselves for the sake of healthy eating.
+We don’t have to switch to crazy, alien-sounding diets, and eat only boring bland food.
+And we certainly don’t have to deprive ourselves for the sake of healthy eating.

 Fresh fruits, vegetables, dairy, grains, lentils, pulses, lean meat, fish, eggs, ghee, dry fruits, seeds, etc. are all available aplenty and are all very good for you.
 Choose these over the processed, packaged, and fried foods that you are accustomed to eating.
 And opt for the many delicious but healthy ways to cook these food items.

 Replace your tea-time namkeen with nuts and seeds, and choose fruit over a sinful dessert when you’ve got a sweet craving.
 When you’re fixing yourself lunch or dinner, try roasting/steaming your meat/veggies and adding a dash of dry seasoning, rather than over-cooking those beautiful ingredients into a curry or frying them.
 Trust me, it’s not hard to do if you attempt it one meal at a time.

 All you need to do is be a little mindful each time you eat.
 And if you’re able to make clean eating a habit, the results will come, and they will be palpable.
 Before you know it, you’ll feel lighter, fitter, and more energetic.
 Give it a go, and see the change for yourself!
 And if you are still confused about it, get your a personalized MSF Diet plan, and I’ll show you how.